shaqfred/8-0-forms-with-events-lab/README.md

     <summary>
       Hints/Steps
     </summary>

   1. You will need to add an event listener to all the `li` elements.
-What event do we want to listen for?
-What is a downside of this?
-Talk to a peer or ask an instructor.
-    2. There is a better option than 1.
-Add the event listener to the list itself (parent of all `li`s) and take advantage of event bubbling.
-If you don't remember what this is check the [lecture video](https://www.youtube.com/watch?v=oAv9ND4fkAc&list=PLvQtbvxnE8UE8i2aog2lXWpREE5Br0yMB&index=6&t=2s) again.
-    3. Once you know what element the event occurred on (`event.target`) check out [`[element].style.textDecoration`](https://www.w3schools.com/jsref/prop_style_textdecoration.asp) to put a line through the text and get the todo cross out effect.
+Those `li` elements have yet to be created.
+How can you add an event listener to these?
+  2. How can you only affect the `li` that was clicked on?

   </details>

 ## Sample

 ![todos being added to todo list](/todos.gif)

 ## Bonus Tasks

 - Have the input go back to empty after adding a new todo.
 - Implement a delete `button` next to each `li` that removes that `li` tag entirely.
 - Clicking a todo that is crossed out (completed) uncrosses the todo.
 - Add the ability to add multiple to-dos if the user submits a text input with multiple lines.
 Each line should be a new to-do.
 - Add some CSS styling to your app.